 Nurses are in high demand in Germany already for many years, and senior care workers are even in greater demand.
 The German population is rapidly aging and the country needs more and more workers from abroad to take care of the elderly.

-Nursing in Germany is mainly studied at vocational school, universities only started offering this major in the last 10 years.
+Nursing in Germany is mainly studied at vocational schools, universities only started offering this major in the last 10 years.
 Vocational training lasts 3 years and foreigners are welcomed to attend it.

-By the 2025 country prognoses shortage of 150,000 nurses and senior care workers.
+By 2025 country prognoses a shortage of 150,000 nurses and senior care workers.
 With this rapidly growing demand, you will have excellent career chances.

 Metalworkers always had been in demand, it is the classic trade profession with different variations and focuses.